-The following alphabetical list of private loan products is provided for students to explore.
+The following private loan providers are provided for students to explore.
 However, students are free to borrow from any lender they choose, even if not listed below.
 Students may contact their bank, credit union, or other private lending institution to determine if they provide private, alternative education loans.
 Internet searches for "private student loans" may also be helpful.
 OFTC does not endorse or support any specific lender or loan program.